lexhouco24-wq/RecipesProject/README.md

 The bar chart above clearly shows that there is no relationship between missingness and the random grouping variable since the proportions are nearly identical.
 We found that the resulting p-value extremely large, far great than the 0.05 significance level meaning that we fail to reject the null hypthesis and can conclude that the missingness of `'avg_rating'` does not depend on `'random_group'`.

+## Hypthesis Testing

+As previously stated, we are interested in determining if there is a difference in average ratings between short and long recipes.

+**Null Hypothesis:** There is no difference in average recipe ratings between short and long recipes.

+**Alternate Hypothesis:** There is a difference in average recipe ratings between short and long recipes.

+**Test Statistic:** The difference in mean average rating between long and short recipes (mean rating of long recipes minus mean rating of short recipes).

+**Significance Level:** 0.05

+A permutation test was chosen because we are comparing the averages of two groups without assuming any distribution for the ratings.
+The difference in means is an interpretable test statistic for this question as it measures how much the average rating differs between each group.

+#### Conclusion of Permutation Test

+The observed test statistic is -0.027.
+The p-value of 0.03 that we found is less than oour 0.05 significance level, meaning we reject the null hypothesis.
+There is statistically significant evidence to suggest that the average ratings of short and long recipes are different.
+With a negative observed test statistic, we can conclude that on average, long recipes tend to have slightly lower ratings than shorter recipes.

+## Framing a Prediction Problem

+The goal of the prediction task is to **predict the average rating** of a recipe based on its characteristics.
+Since the response variable is continuous, this is a **regression problem**.
+The response variable is `'avg_rating'`, which represents the average rating of a recipe.

+At the time of prediction, it is assumed that we only have access to information available before users submit their ratings.
+Because of this, the model uses features that include the cooking time(`'minutes'`), number of ingredients(`'n_ingredients'`), and contributor ID(`'contributor_id'`).

+In order to evaluate the performace of the model, MSE and R^2 will be implemented.
+  - MSE will measure the average squared difference between the predicted and the actual ratings which will be useful for capturing the magnitude of prediction errors
+  - R^2 will measure how well the model explains the variability of the response variable.

+## Baseline Model